The longer you wait, the harder it may be to deal with your child’s substance use

 “I’m a single parent and I’m having trouble keeping things together.
 I’ll let my ex-husband deal with the problem.”

 Your son or daughter is relying on you even more if you are a single parent.
 You are their compass.
-In some cases, parents find their pre-teen or teen gets involved with drugs as a way to escape the challenges of dealing with a divorce or not having another role model.
+In some cases, parents find their child gets involved with drugs as a way to escape the challenges of dealing with a divorce.
 It’s not your fault.
 You’re doing the best you can, but now is the time to engage your child in a discussion and let them know you care enough not to let this slide.
 If possible, seek support from your ex-spouse or another family member to reinforce the commitment to a drug-free lifestyle.
 Read more advice for single parents.

-It’s only once you get past your own fear about these issues that you can then help your family.
+It’s only once you get past your own fear about these issues that you’ll be able to help your family.

 Remember, you are your child’s most important advocate and, whether they realize it or not, they need you to guide them during this challenging time.